-In February 2022 the Securities and Exchange Commission (SEC) voted to enhance the cyber security requirements for registered investment advisers (including registered investment companies and investment funds).
-The proposed SEC cyber risk management rules would require advisers and funds to adopt and implement a program with written cybersecurity policies and procedures designed to address cybersecurity risks that could harm advisory clients and fund investors.
-New 2022 SEC rules also include new cyber-related reporting requirements.
+In May 2024 the U.S. Securities and Exchange Commission (SEC) adopted amendments to its Regulation S-P, adding to the cyber security requirements for registered investment advisers (including registered investment companies and investment funds.
+The final SEC cyber risk management rules require advisers and funds to adopt and implement a program with written cybersecurity policies and procedures designed to address cybersecurity risks that could harm advisory clients and fund investors.
+New 2024 SEC rules also include new cyber-related reporting requirements.
 In this article we explain the core requirements and how organizations can streamline compliance.

 Adopt Cyber Security Risk Management Policies